Mercedes A-Class saloon review

 Anyone considering a Mercedes A-Class may be surprised to learn a saloon is also available in showrooms.
 The three-box bodystyle was something of a dying breed in the UK, but arrivals like the A-Class saloon and Audi A3 saloon have turned heads.
 Think of the A-Class saloon as a mini-Mercedes C-Class and it may begin to hold particular appeal.

 The small four-door even has a few advantages over its big brother, starting with its svelte shape.
-Mercedes designers and engineers have spent many hours optimising the latest A-Class in the wind tunnel, not only making it the most aerodynamic car it sells, but that any manufacturer sells, which pays dividends for efficiency, emissions and refinement.
+Mercedes designers and engineers have spent many hours optimising the latest A-Class in the wind tunnel, making it one of the most aerodynamic cars on the market, which pays dividends for efficiency, emissions and refinement.

 Secondly, the A-Class has Mercedes' stunning MBUX infotainment system, which was more powerful than the one in the C-Class when it was launched.
 Getting rid of mechanical gauges altogether, the twin-screen setup boasts slick graphics courtesy of the latest operating system.
 It also features a new kind of voice control for the brand that you wake up by saying "Hey Mercedes" - it can interpret the sort of questions you might normally ask 'Siri' on your phone or 'Alexa' at home.

-Trim levels include Sport and AMG Line, both of which are well equipped, but packs of extras (called Executive, Premium and Premium Plus) can be added to ramp up the technology and features.
+Trim levels have recently been streamlined into four grades, Sport Executive, AMG Line Executive, AMG Line Premium, and AMG Line Premium Plus, each one ramping up the technology and features.
 As you'd expect for a Mercedes, there's also a broad array of individual options to pick from.

 More reviews